 WHEREAS, the Federal Government, under authority of 23 U.S.C.
 134 and Sections 3 (a) (2), 4(a), 5(g) (1), and 5(1) of the Urban Mass Transportation Act of 1964, as amended 49(U.S.C.
-1602 (a) (2), 1603(a), and 1604(g)(l) and (l), requires that each urbanized area, as a condition to the receipt of federal capital or operating assistance, have a continuing, cooperative, and comprehensive transportation planning that results in plans and programs consistent with the comprehensively planned development of the urbanized area, and stipulates that the State and the Metropolitan Planning Organization (MPO) shall enter into an agreement clearly identifying the responsibilities for cooperatively carrying out such transportation planning; and to function adequately and efficiently in all areas of appropriate jurisdiction; Section 334.211(2) Florida Statutes, requires the Department to develop comprehensive plans, in conjunction with local governmental bodies and regional planning agencies, for all standard metropolitan statistical areas; and
+1602 (a) (2), 1603(a), and 1604(g)(1) and (1), requires that each urbanized area, as a condition to the receipt of federal capital or operating assistance, have a continuing, cooperative, and comprehensive transportation planning that results in plans and programs consistent with the comprehensively planned development of the urbanized area, and stipulates that the State and the Metropolitan Planning Organization (MPO) shall enter into an agreement clearly identifying the responsibilities for cooperatively carrying out such transportation planning; and

-WHEREAS, the existence, organization, powers, jurisdiction, and responsibilities of the Metropolitan Planning Organization for Metropolitan Dade County, Florida were established in Interlocal Agreement dated Wasch 2 1977 between the Department of Transportation, State of Florida, Metropolitan Dade County, and the Dade County School Board; and
+WHEREAS, the existence, organization, powers, jurisdiction, and responsibilities of the Metropolitan Planning Organization for Metropolitan Dade County, Florida were established in Interlocal Agreement dated March 2, 1977 between the Department of Transportation, State of Florida.
+Metropolitan Dade County, and the Dade County School Board; and

-WHEREAS, Chapter 334, Florida Statutes grants the broad authority for the Department's role in transportation; Section 334.02(5), Florida Statutes evidences the legislative intent that the Department be the custodian of the state highway and transportation systems and be given sufficiently broad authority
+WHEREAS, Chapter 334, Florida Statutes grants the broad authority for the Department's role in transportation; Section 334.02(5), Florida Statutes evidences the legislative intent that the Department be the custodian of the state highway and transportation systems and be given sufficiently broad authority to function adequately and efficiently in all areas of appropriate jurisdiction; Section 334.211(2) Florida Statutes, requires the Department to develop comprehensive plans, in conjunction with local governmental bodies and regional planning agencies, for all standard metropolitan statistical areas; and